mainmatter/playbook/project-flow/full-service/README.md

 ## Execution

-The execution phase combines both building up the design as well as turning the feature definitions into a usable application.
+The execution stage combines both building up the design as well as turning the feature definitions into a usable application.
 We will break down what's scoped into issues and assign them to iterations following our [process](../process/).
 We ask our clients to take an active role in the process, taking part in weekly